OZI-Project/docs/api/quick-start.rst

    .. grid-item-card::

-      You should create a PyPI account and
-      `add a new pending publisher <https://pypi.org/manage/account/publishing/>`_ using:
+      You should create a :term:`PyPI` account and `add a new pending publisher <https://pypi.org/manage/account/publishing/>`_ using:

       * PyPI Project Name: :abbr:`PROJECT_NAME (unique name for your project on PyPI)` [#f1]_